Punkweb/punkweb-boards/README.md

 `django-boards/static/sceditor/`

-### Custom bbcode tags
+### Supported BBCode tags

-Check out `apps/api/bbcode_tags.py` to see the available custom tags and add others.
+Click [here](https://punkweb.us/board/page/supported-bbcodes/) to see a list of all the supported BBCode tags on django-boards and how to use them.

 ### Almost ready for use!